Shen-po-heng/GrandpaCanGit/README.md

 # GrandpaCanGit
-Small Project to manage the local repository for Github
+to manage the local repository for Github